fortio/fortio/README.md

     	write .cpu and .mem profiles to file
   -qps float
-    	Queries Per Seconds or 0 for no wait/max qps (default 8) -r float
+    	Queries Per Seconds or 0 for no wait/max qps (default 8) -quiet
+    	Quiet mode: sets the loglevel to Error and reduces the output.
+  -r float
     	Resolution of the histogram lowest buckets in seconds (default 0.001) -redirect-port int